Licensed Clinical Social Worker, LCSW, RYT

-Ruschelle Khanna is a Licensed Clinical Social Worker and founder of the group practice Ruschelle Khanna and Associates in Downtown and Midtown Manhattan.
+Ruschelle Khanna is a Licensed Clinical Social Worker, Registered Yoga Teacher (RYT), and founder of the group practice A-NU Therapy Group in Downtown and Midtown Manhattan.
 With over twenty years of clinical experience, Ruschelle works with busy executives, entrepreneurs and creative individuals to live their best lives.
 She is passionate about helping clients from all backgrounds work towards mental and physical wellness.

 Ruschelle's sessions are interactive, creative, and goal-oriented.
 She utilizes a combination of skill-based and experiential therapies, including hypnotherapy, dance yoga and Emotional Freedom Techniques (tapping), to help clients manage overwhelming emotions and reconnect to their inner mind and body.

 Ruschelle's commitment to providing Lyme-literate therapy offers unique insight into the challenge of navigating a complex medical system and illness, as well as the toll it can take on relationships, daily functioning, and sense of self.
 She is dedicated to helping clients regain balance and connection, and reinvest in the life they want to lead.